RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Experiments and Analysis

-\paragraph{Role Preference Represents Inherent Biases} Our preceding analysis reveals that the model lacks the ability to perform context-aware social decision-making, instead defaulting to a system of internal preferences.
-Given this limitation, we conducted a detailed analysis of the model's internal role preferences using our proposed role priority index and domain preference score.
-The rankings for all roles are presented in \autoref{fig:role_rank_gpt} (Ranks for the other models are in \autoref{fig:role_rank_1} and \autoref{fig:role_rank_2}).
+\paragraph{Role Preference Represents Inherent Biases} Our preceding analysis reveals that models default to a system of internal preferences rather than context-aware reasoning.
+Given this limitation, we conduct a detailed analysis of these internal role preferences using our Role Priority Index (RPI) and domain preference score ($P_d$).
+The role rankings of GPT-4.1 and Qwen3-Instruct are presented in \autoref{fig:role_rank_gpt} (see Appendix~\ref{appendix: role level preference - role rank}).

-The findings for GPT-4.1 show that life-critical and safety-related occupations (e.g., air traffic controller, ambulance driver, nursing assistant, and lifeguard) consistently rank among the highest.
-We also observe how the model prioritizes family roles.
-Although parental and spousal roles (e.g., parent, mother, father, spouse) are consistently ranked very high, this preference is undercut by a significant gender bias.
-In GPT-4.1's ranking, female-gendered roles, such as wife and sister, are assigned a relatively lower priority than their male or gender-neutral counterparts (husband/spouse, brother/sibling).
+The findings for GPT-4.1 show that life-critical and safety-related occupations (e.g., \textit{air traffic controller}, ambulance driver, nursing assistant, and lifeguard) consistently rank highest.
+While parental and spousal roles are also prioritized, this preference is undercut by a significant gender bias: female-gendered roles (\textit{wife}, \textit{sister}) are assigned lower priority than their male or neutral counterparts (\textit{husband}, \textit{brother}).
 However, this trend is not consistent across all models.
 While Qwen3-Instruct also ranks safety-related and parental roles highly, other family roles are ranked lower, with religious roles occupying the higher tiers.
 This internal hierarchy acts as the model's primary bias, frequently overriding social contextual cues.
-Instead of dynamically evaluating a role's importance based on the specifics of a given scenario, the model defaults to its pre-established ranking.
+Instead of dynamically evaluating a role's importance based on a given scenario, the model defaults to its pre-established static ranking.

 \paragraph{Models Exhibit Implicit Social Hierarchies}